 The TwentyCI data also showed the industry norm when looking at fall-through rate is 25-30%, showing how getting a sale on your property is never guaranteed, whether you’re going through an estate agent or Purplebricks.

 However, the good news is we do have a method which will get you a guaranteed sale AND you won’t have to pay a penny in order to achieve this…

 Sell to us!

-We’re a cash buyer of properties meaning we will buy your house directly from you for CASH and cover all your fees, leaving you not needing to pay a penny.
-We can work the timescales to suit you, whether you need to complete in 7 days or a little longer.
+We’re a cash buyer of properties meaning we will buy your house directly from you for CASH and cover all your fees, leaving you not need to pay a penny.
+We can work the timescales to suit you, whether you need to complete it in 7 days or a little longer.

-Our team has over 50 years combined experience and we have multiple good reviews on Trustpilot, which we believe helps you feel that you’re in safe hands.
+Our team has over 50 years of combined experience and we have multiple good reviews on Trustpilot, which we believe helps you feel that you’re in safe hands.

 Forget the estate agent or Purplebricks debate and give us a call or fill in our online form to receive a no-obligation cash offer, which we could have in your bank in as little as 7 days…